erichVK5/image2footprint/README.md

 Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied to them.

+The utility can be compiled with gcj as a standalone native binary, but it seems that the gcj libraries are a bit broken with .png files.
+Natively compiled binaries seem to work fine with jpegs, however.

 TODO
         - Kicad compatible export
         - gamma corrected conversion to greyscale
         - user defined scaling of the image curding conversion
+	- figure out why gcj png image libraries are broken

 Usage: